Login

 Touch buttons

-Over the years I lived on board, I discovered that may electronic products fail at some point because one of the buttons becomes unreliable.
+Over the years I lived on board, I discovered that many electronic products fail at some point because one of the buttons becomes unreliable.
 It should not come as a surprise, after all it is a mechanical part with a limited lifetime, with an opening around it, often operated by wet salty fingers.
+And corrosion of contacts is a thing on seagoing vessels.

-Another failure mode is that the button, although it sticks through the front panel, is actually mounted on the circuit board, and every time you press that button, you put pressure on the circuit board, which bends the tinny copper traces and solder joints until they give up the smoke.
+Another failure mode is that a push button, although it sticks through the front panel, is actually mounted on the circuit board, and every time you press that button, you put pressure on the circuit board, which bends the tinny copper traces and solder joints until metal fatigue cracks the connection.

 So, in my designs I use touch buttons.
-They are waterproof, any pressure is released by the front panel instead of being transferred onto the circuit board, and there is no mechanical wear.
+They are waterproof, any pressure is released by the front panel instead of being transferred onto the circuit board, there is no corrosion of contacts because there are none, and there is no mechanical wear.
 These products should last a long time.

 Open Source